passepartoutvpn/passepartout/README.md

 <a href="https://www.patreon.com/keeshux"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160"></a>

 By using a beta version of the app, you understand that the software might be unstable, unreliable or plain broken from time to time.

-## Support

-Subscribe to the [/r/passepartout][about-reddit] subreddit for issues, feature requests and general discussion.

-There is also a public group on [Telegram][about-telegram].

 ## Overview